What Does a DCIS Special Agent Do?

 Special agents are also tasked with investigating theft of Defense Department property, especially theft of sensitive systems and technologies that, in the wrong hands, could threaten the security of the military and of the U.S. These investigations include looking into black market organizations and hostile foreign nations and terrorist groups.

-The DCIS also is tasked with investigating cyber crimes and helping to protect the nation's defensive technology infrastructure from attack and theft of information.
+DCIS special agents also investigate cyber crimes and protect the nation's defensive technology infrastructure from attack and theft of information.
 Agents work closely with other federal law enforcement entities.

 DCIS Special Agent Salary